jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.42 Slope

-Calculates a slope raster from an input DEM..
+Calculates a slope raster from an input DEM.

 *Parameters*: